 It is likely that concerns over the US COVID-19 problems left it below that key March 94.65 trading low.
-While there was lower key support nearby as the 94.00-93.71 2-year trading low, that was also violated in August (as in weekly chart through Friday https://bit.ly/3q4KEuQ.)
+While there was lower key support nearby as the 94.00-93.71 2-year trading low, that was also violated in August (weekly chart Friday https://bit.ly/3up904s.)

 There was also the downside Acceleration out of the bottom of the aggressive DOWN Channel since the 102.99 sharp mid-March rally high.
 While it was very reasonable to ask whether the US DOLLAR INDEX might be 'oversold' in the near-term, any full channel escape below 93.50 level in the direction of the trend (Acceleration) out of a channel can overrun short-term indications.
 There was interim support below as nearby as 92.50-.24 (26-month trading low) that held on a series of August-November tests.

 Yet its inability to sustain activity back above the low 94.00 area top of the recently violated congestion had seen it drop below 92.50-.24 in late November.
 The more major supports were down in the 91.00-90.50 area tested since early December.

 As the 90.00 'big penny' is only psychological at this time, after 91.00-90.50 was violated the next lower support was not until the 89.50-.00 area already being tested in recent trading with the 88.25 6-year low below that.

-That said, the recent recovery back above 89.50-.00 area has carried up into the high end of the 91.00-90.50 area.
-That said, the December rally failures back up at the top of that area have a Tolerance to the early December 91.23 trading high.
-While it has traded well above that this week on general strength, it has now slipped slightly below 91.23-.00 again, and will be interesting to see how this evolves in the context of a renewed 'risk on' psychology.
+That said, the recent recovery back above 89.50-.00 area had carried up into the high end of the 91.00-90.50 area.
+That said, the December rally failures back up at the top of that area had a Tolerance to the early December 91.23 trading high.
+Strength above the 91.00-.23 resistance pointed to higher levels, yet with it stalling into the violated September 92.30 UP Closing Price Reversal that had held all the way until late-November.